Jump to section

 Develop a family crisis plan

-Just as you prepare your family for a house fire, develop a plan with what each person of the family needs to do and where to meet if something goes wrong at school or during an event.
+Just as you prepare your family for a house fire, develop a plan with what each person in the family needs to do and where to meet if something goes wrong at school or during an event.

 Continue to build open communication with your child